Developing a Comprehensive Estimate: A Step-by-Step Guide for Construction Projects

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Now let's do a recap of the sequences to develop an estimate, starting from the beginning of this class.
-First, confirm if there is a bid form to see if there is any specific breakdown requirements for the estimate.
-This is important, especially if there might be phases 1 and 2.
+Now let's do a recap of the sequence of steps to develop an estimate, starting from the beginning of this class.
+First, confirm whether there is a bid form to see if there are any specific breakdown requirements for the estimate.
+This is important, especially if the project includes phases 1 and 2.
 Review all bid documents to fully understand the requirements for the estimate.

-Perform the quantity takeoff.
-Name the takeoff items as referenced in the plans and specifications whenever possible.
-This makes sure that there is a clear line of communication as to what is being provided and what the pricing is for that item.
+Perform the quantity take-off.
+Name the take-off items as referenced in the plans and specifications whenever possible.
+This ensures that there is a clear line of communication regarding what is being provided and what the pricing covers for that item.

-Enter items and takeoff quantities into the estimate spreadsheet.
-Price labor, material, equipment, and subcontractor items.
-Remember, these are your cost categories.
+Enter items and take-off quantities into the estimate spreadsheet.
+Price labor, materials, equipment, and subcontractor items.
+These are your cost categories.

-Establish a schedule, or at a minimum, project durations.
-You'll need this for your general conditions.
+Establish a schedule or, at minimum, project durations.
+You’ll need this for your general conditions.
 Prepare your general conditions.

-These are all the items associated with running the project or building the project with your own crew of people on site.
-Apply fees, add-ons, and overhead.
+These are all the items associated with running or building the project with your own onsite crew.
+Apply fees, add-ons, and overhead costs.
 Then apply your markup.

 Learn Construction Estimating